 Racing Inboards - Formula R1000

 There are some categories to consider when racing this type of boat.
 The hull must be of a hydro type (the sponson should not exceed 60% of the total length of the hull).
 The most forward end of the sponson must be deformable and must be designed to crush (pickle-forks, rule 509.02 UIM).
-The minimum weight of the boat without a driver is 200 kg about 400 lb.
-With a driver it is 280 kg, about 560 lb.
+From 2020 the boats must have a reinforced safety cockpit.
+The minimum weight of the boat without a driver is 250 kg about 500 lb.
+With a driver it is 330 kg, about 660 lb.
 The fuel must be correspond to rule 508 UIM.
 Materials used to build the boat: The Hull of the boat is made usually out of wood, and the hoods of the boat are made out of fiberglass.

 Here are the official World Speed Records in category Formula R1000: